-Under the Master Trust Deed, applications, withdrawals and switches may also incur transaction costs (see section 2 'Additional information on the terms of the Forsyth Barr Investment Funds').
-Transaction costs relate to the costs of buying or selling investments incurred by the relevant fund as a consequence of the application, withdrawal or switch.
-Transaction costs can either be estimated, or can be a specific percentage or amount for a particular transaction that we set.
-Currently, no transaction costs are charged.
+Under the Master Trust Deed, buy/sell spreads (called 'transaction costs' in the Master Trust Deed) may be applied to applications, withdrawals and switches (see section 2 'Additional information on the terms of the Forsyth Barr Investment Funds').
+Buy/sell spreads relate to the costs of buying or selling investments incurred by the relevant fund as a consequence of the application, withdrawal or switch.
+There will generally not be any buy/sell spreads if we judge market conditions to be normal.
+However, when market conditions are more volatile than usual, transaction costs can escalate as there may not be the normal number of buyers and sellers of investments, which can lead to a material difference between the buying and selling price of investments by the relevant fund.
+We can set buy/sell spreads either by estimation, or they can be a specific percentage or amount for a particular transaction.